What’s your pricing structure?

 Is there a minimum wedding budget you work with?

-For partial and comprehensive planning, most couples who work with us have a budget of at least $60,000, but our budgets for our event management couples typically begins at $35,000.
-Anything lower and our costs likely aren’t a good fit for you.
+For partial and comprehensive planning, most couples who work with us have a budget starting at $100,000, but many couples have budgets higher than this.
+For our couples seeking event management, these budgets typically begin at $60,000.
+If your budget is lower, our costs likely aren’t a good fit for you.
 The exception to this is if you’re planning a smaller, more intimate event, so if that sounds like you, be sure to still reach out!

 In saying this, developing a budget for a wedding is extremely hard.
 This is likely your first time planning a wedding and you may not understand wedding costs.
 If you’re unsure of where you fall, please still say hi and let’s talk about it!